kpdyer/fteproxy/doc/source/fteproxy.rst

 ``fteproxy``
 ************

-The ``fteproxy`` command-line application is used to start an FTE client or server.
+The ``fteproxy`` command-line application is used to start an fteproxy client or server.

 Parameters